 Frequently Asked Questions

-No, the whitening effects of baking soda are not permanent.
+No, That’s not true, the whitening effects of baking soda are only temporary.
 It works by gently scrubbing away surface-level stains (extrinsic stains) from coffee, tea, or wine, as explained in Truth #1.
 However, it does not change the intrinsic color of your teeth.

 Because new stains will inevitably build up from eating and drinking, the results are temporary.
-This is why baking soda is best viewed as a maintenance tool, as discussed in Truth #6, to help keep stains at bay between professional cleanings.
+Therefore, baking soda should primarily be considered a maintenance tool, as explained in Truth #6, to assist in resisting stains between professional cleanings.

 For a longer lasting and more dramatic whitening effect that alters the tooth’s underlying shade, professional treatments from a dentist are the recommended and effective solution, as baking soda whiten teeth only on the surface.

 It is possible to get a small amount of stain removal after the first application, but visible baking soda whiten teeth results normally require 4-6 weeks of regular application of a baking soda toothpaste 1-2 times a week.
-This gradual process is how it safely removes surface stains without causing damage.
+It gently removes stains.

-It can be if used incorrectly.
-Using it too often, in a dry form, or with a hard-bristled brush can wear down tooth enamel, leading to sensitivity and increased cavity risk.
+It can be used incorrectly.
+Using it excessively or in a dry form, or with a hard-bristled brush may wear down tooth enamel, which results in sensitivity and makes cavities more likely.
 Just use a small amount.
-There is no risk.
+It’s safe.

 No. Baking soda is a natural teeth brightener.
 The slightest alteration following a single application would be a little polishing action, not actual whitening.
 Offers that claim baking soda whiten teeth in one day are very deceitful.

 For a safe way to baking soda whiten teeth, use a toothpaste with baking soda.
-In so doing, you obtain the advantages, minus the dangers of plain baking soda.
+Baking soda is all advantage with no disadvantage.

-So, does baking soda whiten teeth permanently?
-The clear answer is no. Baking soda is an effective solution for removing surface-level stains, but it does not alter the intrinsic, underlying color of your teeth.
+So, to start with, does baking soda whiten teeth permanently?
+The simple answer is no. baking soda can really help get rid of those surface stains, but it doesn’t change the actual, the deepest color of your teeth.
 Any whitening it provides will require ongoing maintenance.